-The BRRD provides for the implementation of resolution funds at the national level as of 1 January 2015 and until 1 January 2016.
-The Single Resolution Mechanism Regulation provides for the establishment of a single resolution fund at the EU level financed by banks at the national level (the "Single Resolution Fund").
-On 19 December 2014, the Council adopted the proposal for a Council implementing act to calculate the contributions of banks to the Single Resolution Fund, which provides for annual contributions to the Single Resolution Fund to be made by the banks based on their liabilities, excluding own funds and covered deposits and adjusted for risks.
-As of 1 January 2016, the Single Resolution Fund will replace national resolution funds implemented pursuant to the BRRD.
+As of 1st January 2016, the Single Resolution Mechanism Regulation provides for the establishment of a single resolution fund that may be used by the Single Resolution Board to support a resolution plan (the "Single Resolution Fund").
+The Single Resolution Fund will replace national resolution funds implemented pursuant to the BRRD with respect to significant banks such as the Issuer.
+This Single Resolution Fund will be financed by contributions raised from banks.
+On 19 December 2014, the Council adopted an implementing act to calculate the contributions of banks to the Single Resolution Fund, which provides for annual contributions to the Single Resolution Fund to be made by banks based on their liabilities, excluding own funds and covered deposits, and adjusted for risks.